 Shipping rates are calculated automatically upon checkout based off your location, and the shipping method you select.
 Learn more about our shipping policies here.

-I purchased multiple hooks in separate orders, do you combine shipping?
+I purchased multiple items in separate orders, do you combine shipping?

 We sure do!
 Any orders placed by the same person will be combined into and shipped as a single order.
 You can make this really easy for us by creating an account, and making all your purchases through that single account.
 Any shipping cost differences will be refunded.